-• Sep 27 1940 - WW2: The Tripartite Pact is Signed by Germany, Italy, and Japan " The Pact provided for mutual assistance should any of the signatories suffer attack by any nation not already involved in the war.
-This formalizing of the alliance was aimed directly at "neutral" Americadesigned to force the United States to think twice before venturing in on the side of the Allies.
+• Sep 27 1940 - WW2: The Tripartite Pact is signed by Germany, Italy, and Japan " The Pact provided for mutual assistance should any of the signatories suffer attack by any nation not already involved in the war.
+This formalizing of the alliance was aimed directly at "neutral" America-designed to force the United States to think twice before venturing in on the side of the Allies.
 The Pact provided for mutual assistance should any of the signatories suffer attack by any nation not already involved in the war.
+This formalizing of the alliance was aimed directly at "neutral" America-designed to force the United States to think twice before venturing in on the side of the Allies.
+The Pact provided in the war.
 This formalizing of the alliance was aimed directly at "neutral" America-designed to force the United States to think twice before venturing in on the side of the Allies.